-In line with investment guidelines and the reinsurance risk policy, the Group maintains a highly diversified portfolio and limits the exposure to individual obligor's.
+In line with investment guidelines and the reinsurance risk policy, the Group maintains a highly diversified portfolio and limits the exposure to individual obligors.

 The Group has a material reinsurance counterparty exposure to MetLife Bermuda mainly due to the 100% UK Wealth Management quota share treaty.
 This counterparty risk is mitigated by a robust collateral arrangement with the reinsurer, which is monitored on an ongoing basis.
+Following the transfer of the wealth management portfolio to MetLife UK Limited, as noted in section A.5.3, this exposure is greatly reduced.